Mantas22XYT/TDFineTuner/README.md

-# TLFineTuner
+# TDFineTuner
-Teardown FineTuner is an "optimizer" for a game called Teardown (teardowngame.com)
+TDFineTuner is an "optimizer" for a game called Teardown (teardowngame.com)

 # What does it do?
 It "optimizes" the game to make it more playable on potatoes.